 The recent deaths of two teens in Penfield Township is terribly tragic, as the two girls were only 16- and 17-years-old.
 It is likely to leave their families and friends with a deep sense of sadness at this time of year.
 That sadness is mingled with the question "why?"

-According to investigators, the vehicle was travelling at 103 miles per hour in the moments prior to leaving the road and crashing into a tree.
+According to investigators, the vehicle was traveling at 103 miles per hour in the moments prior to leaving the road and crashing into a tree.
 The girls had apparently just left school and were driving on a rural road when they lost control of the vehicle.

 The Sheriff's department indicated that the young driver's inexperience, combined with the excessive speed, contributed to the crash.
 Young drivers can be impulsive and may not recognize the risk of driving at high speed, and they lack the experience to handle a vehicle when something goes wrong.